iRNA-COSI/APAeval/execution_workflows/DaPars/README.md

 the `path_to` in samplesheet_example_files.csv or samplesheet_example_files_identification.csv with the path
 from the `pwd` command.

+When using your own data and input file instead of the provided test data and sample sheet, make sure to include in the input file you are using the absolute paths to the four files, with the four column names following the column names above.

 ### Running with Docker or Singularity
 ## Docker
 This workflow uses docker containers.
 To run with docker, make sure that docker is installed and running